Our Soils

 Age of origin: 238 million years at the beginning of the Upper Muschelkalk period

 Composition: The shallow, limestone-rich, loamy soil is the result of limestone and clay marl weathering.
+The limestone banks break down into stones of all sizes along joints, cracks and crevices.
+Clay marl swells and disintegrates quickly.
 The stones release their minerality.
 Calcite and dolomite dissolve completely in water.
 The mineral calcium, magnesium and iron circulate in an aqueous solution.
 Clay particles built into the limestone and clay marl, on the other hand, are enriched in the weathered loose rock and soil as clayey loam.
 The released clay minerals are the source and storage of the minerals aluminum, silicon, potassium and sodium.
 The thin base layer stores little water.
 With deep roots, the vines find the water they need in gaps, cracks and joints in the limestone banks in dry times.
 The limestone cliffs and the limestone-rich soil warm up quickly when exposed to sunlight, but only release the heat slowly, which creates a favorable microclimate.

 Vineyards: Neustadt, Vogelsang